Inspiration

 Vientiane’s signature flavors come alive in traditional venues like Kualao Restaurant and Doi Ka Noi, where age-old recipes are prepared using local vegetables, meats, and fermented pastes.
 At the markets, don’t miss specialties such as ໄສ້ອ່ວ (sai oua, Lao sausage), ເຂົ້າປຽກ (khao piak sen, rice noodle soup), and banh mi-style ເຂົ້າຈີ (khao jee) made with house-cured meats.
 Sampling the city’s classics means tasting the gentle spice, fresh herbs, and earthy depth that define Laotian cuisine.

 The Vientiane Evening Street Food Tour by Vientiane Food Tours, a small-group or private walking/bike tour brings guests to bustling local markets such as Khua Din or Ban Anou, as well as hidden noodle shophouses and riverside food stalls.
-On the tour, you’ll taste up to 12 signature Laotian dishes including Laap (minced herb meat salad), Tam Mak Hoong (papaya salad), Sai Oua (Lao sausage), Khao Piak Sen (rice noodle soup), grilled river fish, sticky rice, coconut cakes, and more.
+On the tour, you’ll taste up to 12 signature Laotian dishes, including Laap (minced herb meat salad), Tam Mak Hoong (papaya salad), Sai Oua (Lao sausage), Khao Piak Sen (rice noodle soup), grilled river fish, sticky rice, coconut cakes, and more.
 Guides provide local stories on Lao culinary culture, food rituals, and market history.

 Top Five Must-Try Places In Vientiane